History of Gilston by John Clarke

 It is pleasant to record that before he died in 1882 John Hodgson saw the completion of his work.
 He left in his will three-quarters of a million pounds – a huge sum for the time – and the new village.
 He was buried in Eastwick churchyard under a surprisingly simple stone.
 His brother William survived him but a few years, and then the estate was transferred to a member of the Bowlby family, a relative of the deceased.
 Any of our readers who lives in a house as described and which bears the monogram IH or WH and the date on its wall lives in a Hodgson house, as many of the residents do.

 The houses had been spread out in little clusters over a big area.
 The Bowlbys did little to alter this arrangement.
-But they did build one new house that had, surprisingly, been left out of the master plan: a new Rectory.
+But they did build one new house that had been left out of the master plan: a new Rectory.
 The old one, west of the church, was demolished, and the new one was built down School Lane, near the school, quite a distance from the church.
 It was a typical Victorian rectory, large and dark with spacious grounds.
+The reason John Hodgson had not built a rectory was personal.
+He and the Rector at that time, Mr Moody, were at times extremely antagonistic to each other.
+At one point they even had recourse to litigation to settle their differences.

 A gradual shift in population occurred, as most of the older houses round the church had been pulled down by John Hodgson, and people tended to move down to the main road (Pye Corner) where the action was.
 It was nearer the pub . . . and some infilling of houses took place here.
 The main road itself, known locally as the Causeway, was a disgusting mess of mud and stones, which was made infinitely worse by the countless streams of livestock and heavy horse-drawn drays that frequently passed by.